gitcnd/Math-Spiral/README.md

 ## Next

-Returns the next x and y offsets (note that these start at 0,0 and will go negative to circle around this origin)
+Returns the next x and y (integer) offsets (note that these start at 0,0 and will go negative to circle around this origin)

 Usage is